matijakolaric-com/django-music-publisher/README.rst

 Use Case
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This app is targeted at **single-entity original publishers**, publishing **original musical works**.
+This app is targeted at **single original publishers**, publishing **original musical works**.
 (Original work is one that is not a modification of an existing musical work.)
+A special US situation where an original publisher may have one entity for every of the three PROs is also covered.

 Multiple writers, both controlled and uncontrolled, are covered, but data on other publishers (other original publishers, administrators and sub-publishers)